 - Standard – Two Day (Friday and Saturday only) – $325.00

 Making our event accessible & interactive to everyone is key with our virtual registrants!
 Virtual registrants will have access to all technical sessions.
 There may be minor exceptions for some technical sessions where the speaker has hands on or outdoor engagement activities, however all efforts will be made to provide at home engagement tools for virtual attendees where possible.
-Additionally, the first 200 virtual registrants will receive a mailed registration swag box filled with goodies to stay engaged during the conference.
 All registrations also include full access to the Virtual Attendee Hub conference website & app, recordings of all technical sessions for up to 6 months post-event and Annual Meeting contests, app games and session chat.
 Lodging is not included in the registration prices.

 Virtual Registration – Closes October 1st